-This text seeks another angle of unity and focuses on the notion of fragment, which we take to be central in interpreting the concepts of time and memory in the poetry, photography and philosophy of Tsocho Boyadjiev.
+This text seeks another angle of unity and focuses on the notion of fragment, which we take to be central in interpreting the concepts of time and memory in Tsocho Boyadzhiev's poetry, photography and philosophy.
 The fragment is the common link by which the trinity between these fields is realized.
 Through the fragment, a unified view of existence is formed, articulated in a trilingual version - the visual (the pictorial as a specific mode of expression) and the verbal (poetic and philosophical discourse).
-The conceptualization of these two categories both in Tsocho Boyadjiev's poetry and in his philosophical texts can serve as a basis for confirming the sense of the interconnectedness between philosophy, poetry and photography, even for the transposition of ideas and images between the territories he conquered.
-The conceptual triad chosen here: time, memory, fragment is based on the conviction that Tsocho Boyadjiev himself has persistently demonstrated an abiding interest in their philosophical negotiation, both in his theoretical writings and through the language of poetry and photography.
-The erudite is one of the compilers of the anthology The Idea of Time (1985).
-His in-depth commentary on the eleventh book of Confessions by St. Augustine (Augustine and the Problem of Time.
-A Reflection on the Eleventh Book of the Confessions, 1997).
-As will become clear later in this exposition, theorizing about the categories of time and memory3 is present in his philosophy of photography, as well as in a number of his poetic works.
+The conceptualization of these two categories both in Tsocho Boyadzhiev's poetry and in his philosophical texts can serve as a basis for confirming the sense of the interconnectedness between philosophy, poetry and photography, even for the transposition of ideas and images between the territories he conquered.
+The conceptual triad chosen here: time, memory, fragment is based on the conviction that Tsocho Boyadzhiev himself has persistently demonstrated an abiding interest in their philosophical negotiation, both in his theoretical writings and through the language of poetry and photography.
+This erudite is one of the compilers of the anthology Ideyata za vremeto (1985) [The Idea of Time].
+His in-depth commentary on the Eleventh Book of Confessions by St. Augustine (Avgustin i problemat za vremeto.
+Razsazhdenie varhu edinadeseta kniga na "Izpovedi", 1997 [Augustine and the Problem of Time.
+A Reflection on the Eleventh Book of the Confessions]).
+As will become clear later in this exposition, theorizing about the categories of time and memory is present in his philosophy of photography, as well as in a number of his poetic works.